About us

 Who

 The Library of STUFF is a project of Mullum Cares Incorporated.
-A not for profit organisation that was founded in 2016 to inspire and enable resource conservation in the Northern Rivers.
+A non profit organisation that was founded in 2016 to inspire and enable resource conservation in the Northern Rivers.
 You can see all things Mullum Cares at mullumcares.com.au.

 What

 The Library of STUFF is a community library filled with good quality items that are shared amongst its members.
-It provides affordable access to items for the Byron Shire community, including individuals, families and Not For Profit organisations including School classes.
-Whenever possible when we purchase new products we do so locally, supporting and promoting local businesses who stock quality products.
+It provides affordable access to items for the Byron Shire community, including individuals, families and Non Profit organisations and events.
+We prioritise quality and repairability above all other considerations when purchasing new items.
+We are most pleased with our ability to buy and receive after sales support from Farmcare for gardening tools we have purchased.
+Their sales and after sales service is becoming a rare quality in a retail business.

 The Library of Stuff operates on the traditional land of the Bundjalung Nation.
 We acknowledge and pay respect to the traditional custodians of this land, past, present and emerging, and recognise that sovereignty was never ceded.